Shanghai: Meet the Bund (1*)

 Many highlights and one miss

-• Xiamen mud crab with glutinous rice: incredibly aromatic rice, and tasty crab roe tying it together.
+• Xiamen mud crab with glutinous rice: incredibly aromatic sticky rice, and tasty crab roe tying it together.
 Worth the separate order.

 Delicious Fujian food, great service and atmosphere